jsyang/celestial/README.md

 - radar not available when comm center is destroyed

-- extend fighter AI
+- improve + extend fighter AI
+    - retarget when current attackTarget is dead
+    - avoid hovering too long near planet when attacking
+    - aggression level (proximity to target)
+    - avoid stars
+    - land on planet
     - land on spaceport
-    - traits of pilots
+    - traits of pilots: antagonistic, neutral, submissive (will they listen to your commands?)
     - different attack patterns for different targets
     - self-preservation (health threshold before retreating for repair)
+    - preferred weapon

 ---